Tell Me Everything (TV series)

 Tell Me Everything is a British teen drama television series, created and co-written by Mark O'Sullivan.
 It premiered on 8 December 2022 on ITVX, as part of the inaugural slate of programming on the new streaming service, and was broadcast linearly on ITV2 from 6 June 2023.

 The series was announced on 5 August 2021 when filming had commenced in Welwyn Garden City.
 The series is ITV2's first original drama in over ten years and has been compared to E4 teen drama Skins (2007–2013).
 Tell Me Everything initially centres on Jonny (Eden H Davies), whose mental health problems come into greater focus following a family tragedy, but also stars Spike Fearn, Lauryn Ajufo, Callina Liang, Tessa Lucille and Carla Woodcock as part of a greater ensemble; the production team stated that during the casting process, they focused on casting young and rising actors.

 A second series was commissioned and filmed over mid-to-late 2023 which premiered on ITVX and ITV2 on 6 June 2024.

 On 22 January 2025, ITV announced that the teen drama had been cancelled.

 Premise

 Tell Me Everything centres around 16-year-old Jonny (Eden H Davies), whose ongoing battles with his mental health are exacerbated after his father dies.
-A new girl called Mei (Callina Liang) pretends her dad has died too and gets into a sexual relationship with him, pushing him to extreme behaviour he might not have done on his own.
-His best friends Louis (Spike Fearn) and Neve (Lauryn Ajufo) don't know how depressed he is as they are also undergoing their own personal difficulties as they enter college, which are explored with new students Regan (Tessa Lucille) and Zia (Carla Woodcock).
+A new girl at school called Mei (Callina Liang) pretends her dad has died too and gets into a sexual relationship with Jonny, pushing him to extreme behaviour he might not have engaged in on his own.
+Jonny's best friends Louis (Spike Fearn) and Neve (Lauryn Ajufo) don't realise how depressed he is as they are undergoing their own difficulties in entering college, and meeting students Regan (Tessa Lucille) and Zia (Carla Woodcock).

 ITV said Tell Me Everything explores "the stresses of mental health for today’s teens created by the omnipresence of technology and social media, whilst they are still searching for their own identity, exploring sexuality, and experimenting with relationships, drink, drugs and sex".